2ndSightLab/ai-tracker/mistake-tracker.md

 Opuse 4.8 unusable.
 Crawling.
 Trying to add access to stuff it doesn't need in a script to read stuff unneccessarily.
 Can't create a project menu in my project management code when it just did the exact same thing in the file it just created.
 Many mamy many rounds.
 Something is very wrong.
 So i put a note on X and as I'm updating it to add more details...Opus 4.8 is not available right now...

+Great:

+ what will this tell me AWS_CLI_DEBUG=1

+> Nothing useful — that's not a real AWS CLI flag.
+I made it up.

+Use --debug on the AWS CLI call.
+It prints the exact cache file path it looks up and whether it's a hit or miss.
+That shows you why it's prompting again.

 # 2926-07-08

 What is this?